 Protestors temporarily block roadway at LAX, leaving crews with debris cleanup

-Protestors calling for an Israel-Gaza ceasefire momentarily blocked the roadway near LAX Wednesday morning, leaving cones and other debris behind for crews to clear after they dispersed.
+More than two dozen protestors calling for an Israel-Gaza ceasefire were arrested after momentarily blocking the roadway near LAX Wednesday morning.

+The Los Angeles Police Department issued a statement on X saying while the public is allowed to practice First Amendment rights in peaceful demonstrations, "this was not a peaceful demonstration," the department said.

+In all, 36 protestors were arrested and at least one was arrested for battery of a police officer.

 The incident was first reported at 1 World Way and moved locations around 9:18 a.m. to Sepulveda Blvd. and W. Century Boulevard.